 - General Immortus, long-time foe of the Doom Patrol.
 Precisely how he came into possession of an immortality serum is not discussed, but it appears that he was already quite elderly when he first used it.
 In the first stories that feature him, Immortus is bald, stooped and very, very wrinkled, like one of those shrunken apple dolls.
 And he's looked that way at least since the days of the Roman Republic.

-- In the non-canonical The Incredible Hulk: The End this is what Banner looks like.
+- In the non-canonical The Incredible Hulk: The End this is what Banner looks like (when he's human; Hulk is still as large as usual).
 He's hundreds of years old, the last human alive.
-Practically the last thing alive on earth.
+Practically the last thing alive on Earth.

 - "God" (George Burns) from Oh, God!